That’s how much it takes to replace the average worker in the United States.

 02. Team members are treated differently

-When the boss’s favorite employees start getting treated differently than everyone else, it’s only a matter of time before other workers get angry.
+When the boss’s favorite employees get treated differently than everyone else, it’s only a matter of time before other workers get angry.
 You can’t let one employee make their own flexible schedule if no one else is given that privilege and expect there won’t be consequences.

-The fix: Make it a top priority to treat all of your employees the same.
-Don't play favorites.
-If your company doesn't have a remote working policy, for example, you can't let one or two employees work from home while expecting everyone else to show up to the office.
+For example, if your company doesn't have a remote working policy, you can't let one or two employees work from home while expecting everyone else to show up to the office.
 It's a surefire way to draw the ire of your staff.

 Who doesn’t want to make more money?
-If your organization offers miserly salaries and hesitates to give raises, chances are members of the team will constantly be on the lookout for an escape.
+If your organization offers miserly salaries and hesitates to give raises, chances are your team members will constantly be on the lookout for an escape.
 Our recent research has shown that nearly 50% of employees would leave their organization for a 10% salary increase.

-The fix: Since it costs a lot of money to replace an employee, you are better off giving your workers regular raises.
 You may also find salary transparency—the practice of letting each employee know what everyone else is making—helpful in keeping employees content.

 04. Company culture is toxic